pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

                                       returned instance.
 Some servers may ignore
                                       this option.
 Default: Include superclass
                                       properties.
-      -q, --include-qualifiers        Include qualifiers in the returned instance.
+      --iq, --include-qualifiers      Include qualifiers in the returned instance.
                                       Not all servers return qualifiers on
                                       instances.
 Default: Do not include
                                       qualifiers.
-      -c, --include-classorigin       Include class origin information in the returned instance(s).
+      --ico, --include-classorigin    Include class origin information in the returned instance(s).
 Some servers may
                                       ignore this option.
 Default: Do not include class origin information.
-      -p, --propertylist PROPERTYLIST
+      --pl, --propertylist PROPERTYLIST
                                       Filter the properties included in the
                                       returned object(s).
 Multiple properties may
                                       be specified with either a comma-separated